 Train your finance and development staff on the new standard so that the implementation is smooth and there are no surprises at year-end.

 Keep your board and finance committee updated on what the new standard will mean for the statement of activities to ensure clarity in budgeting.

-Yulia Murzaeva, CPA, CIA, has more than six years of public accounting experience providing audit, accounting and internal controls consulting services to clients.
+Yulia Murzaeva, CPA, CIA, has more than eight years of public accounting experience providing audit, accounting and internal controls consulting services to clients.
 She is a senior manager within the Green Hasson Janks Nonprofit Assurance and Advisory Practice.
 As part of her focus on nonprofit…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More